 - Don’t take too much off at once

-- Clean your mower after every use to prevent disease spreading
+- Clean your mower after every use to prevent disease from spreading

 - Mow little and often

-- Avoid mowing when the grass is very wet, frozen or when the weather is very hot
+- Avoid mowing when the grass is very wet, frozen or in very hot weather